Quantum Polymorphisms and the Complexity of Quantum Constraint Satisfaction

 Note that, in the first item of the definition above, $Q$ is required to be oracular (i.e., to satisfy~\eqref{quantum_homo_2}), while $Q'$ need not. \begin{definition} Let $\A$ and $\B$ be structures on the same domain and potentially different signatures.
-We say that $\B$ is \textit{q-no-definable} from $\A$ if there exists a non-oracular q-definition for $\A$ and $R^\B$ for every relation $R^\B$ of $\B$. \end{definition}
+We say that $\A$ \textit{q-no-defines} $\B$ if there exists a non-oracular q-definition for $\A$ and $R^\B$ for every relation $R^\B$ of $\B$. \end{definition}